4rankng/auction-app/frontend-react/README.md

 The list of bidder should be loaded from database and displayed in the participant selection grid.

-At the begining, the Vong Dau Gia is 1, at the end of Auction Duration, the Vong Dau Gia will be increased by 1, auction duration is reset (eg if we initially set it at 300s, when 300s is up, the Vong Dau Gia will be increased by 1, the auction duration is reset to 300s again).
-The auction data will be updated in the database.
-When the last vong dau gia is 6.
-End of vong dau gia 6, no more bid can be placed.

 When we select a bidder, the 60 second countdown timer will start.
 At the end of 60 seconds, the Dau Gia button will be disabled for that bidder.
 When we select another bidder, the 60 second countdown timer will start again.